internetarchive/sandcrawler/scalding/README.md

 This directory contains Hadoop map/reduce jobs written in Scala (compiled to the JVM) using the Scalding framework.
+Scalding builds on the Java Cascading library, which itself builds on the Java Hadoop libraries.

 See the other markdown files in this directory for more background and tips.

 ## Dependencies

-Locally, you need to have the JVM (eg, OpenJDK 1.8), `sbt` build tool, and might need (exactly) Scala version 2.11.8.
+To develop locally, you need to have the JVM (eg, OpenJDK 1.8), `sbt` build tool, and might need (exactly) Scala version 2.11.8.

 On a debian/ubuntu machine: